metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 The deposit price is computed with the current tick value plus 50% of pending interest to the tick.
-This elevated deposit price is designed to prevent capturing appreciation repaid loans prematurely, and to encourage longer term deposits.
+This elevated deposit price is designed to prevent capturing the interest of repaid loans prematurely, and to encourage longer term deposits.

 The [`LiquidityManager`](../contracts/LiquidityManager.sol#L328) imposes a tick limit spacing requirement on deposits, to facilitate liquidity aggregation that